F-Stack/f-stack/dpdk/doc/guides/contributing/abi_policy.rst

    API becomes non-experimental, then the old one is marked with ``__rte_deprecated``.

-    - The depreciated API should follow the notification process to be removed, see  :ref:`deprecation_notices`.
+    - The deprecated API should follow the notification process to be removed, see  :ref:`deprecation_notices`.

     - At the declaration of the next major ABI version, those ABI changes then